C1nderC0ated/sincript/README.md

 The script is built around being undoable.

 - **Per-value registry backups.** Before changing any registry value, the script saves a small `.reg` file with **only that one value's previous state** to `Documents\PerfTweaks_Backups` (~1 KB each).
 Double-click it to put the value back.
 Values containing quotes or empty `REG_SZ` data are backed up in a form that restores correctly; filenames use a wide random suffix so two values under the same key can't overwrite each other's undo file in one pass.
-Re-applying a value already at the target is skipped, so a redundant apply can't overwrite its original backup.
+Re-applying a value already at the target (`REG_DWORD` or `REG_SZ`) is skipped, so a redundant apply can't overwrite its original backup.
+If the `.reg` backup cannot be written, the live registry write is **refused**.
 - **Full registry export** (optional) — exports all of `HKLM` and `HKCU` to `Documents\PerfTweaks_Backups`.
 It verifies both exports actually produced a file before reporting success, so a failed or partial backup (not elevated, or the folder isn't writable) is flagged `[ERROR]` instead of a misleading `[OK]`.
 - **System Restore Point** (optional) — created on demand; `Apply recommended safe set` also offers to make one first.
 - **Log file** — every action is logged to `Documents\PerfTweaks_Backups\PerfTweaks_<random>.log` as a clean `[timestamp] EXEC / OK / FAIL` timeline.
 It records each command's *outcome*, not its raw output, so it stays readable and doesn't fill with deleted-file paths or (on non-English Windows) garbled OEM-code-page error text.
 - **Honest status lines.** Registry-heavy actions finish with `[OK]` only when every write succeeded; otherwise `[WARN]` with a count and inline `[FAIL]` lines pointing at what didn't apply (usually: not elevated, or a protected key).
-DNS, full-registry backup, OpenAsar, preset JSON restore, and admin-only repair actions (DISM/SFC, Windows Update reset, WinSxS compaction, memory compression) follow the same principle.
-The **apply hosts** action refuses to overwrite the system `hosts` file until a backup has landed.
+DNS, full-registry backup, OpenAsar, preset JSON restore, and admin-only repair actions (DISM/SFC, Windows Update reset, WinSxS compaction, memory compression, Store re-register) follow the same principle.
+The **apply hosts** and **reset hosts** actions refuse to overwrite the system `hosts` file until a backup has landed; restore can use the Documents `hosts_*.bak` if the local `.bak` is missing.

 All backups and logs live in **`Documents\PerfTweaks_Backups`** inside your user **Documents** folder.
 The script auto-detects the real Documents path